dancor7/Udacity_Disaster_Response_Pipeline/README.md

     - To run ML pipeline that trains classifier and saves:
         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-3. Run the following command in the app's directory to run your web app.
+3. Run the following command in the app's directory to run your web app:
     `python run.py`

 4. Go to `http://0.0.0.0:3001/`